dylanized/drupal-docker/README.md

 Launch an interactive terminal for your Drupal container by running with `-it`:

-`docker run --name drupal8it --link mariadb:mysql -p 8000:80 -v $PWD:/var/www/html -it drupal:latest /bin/bash`
+`docker run --name drupalit --link mariadb:mysql -p 8000:80 -v $PWD:/var/www/html -it drupal:latest /bin/bash`

 (Note: web server does not run during terminal session.)